JacobHuschilt/cisc327-qa_ninjas/README.md

 # cisc327-qa_ninjas

+## Instructions For Running Assignment 6
+Need to be on Linux terminal running Bash Shell

+Go to the a6/ directory
+run ./weekly.sh cisc327-qa_ninjas.jar qa_ninjas-back-office.jar

+all output files are in the a6/outputs folder and the inputs in the a6/inputs folder

 ## Setting up IntelliJ to Build JAR's
 File -> Project Structure -> Artifacts -> + -> Make sure to select the Main class -> OK -> Apply -> OK